pyOpenSci/handbook/CODE_OF_CONDUCT.md

 them directly.

 ### Current COC stewards:
-You can email the entire CIC steward committee at:
+You can email the entire COC steward committee at:

 coc at pyopensci.org

-Or you <canvas></canvas> directly contact one of us below:
+Or you can directly contact one of us below:

-* Leah Wasser, Executive Director - pyOpenSci (EMAIL: leah at pyopensci.org)
+* Leah Wasser, pyOpenSci Executive Director (EMAIL: leah at pyopensci.org)

-Note: we plan to add additional people to this stewardship committee.
+* Ivan Ogasawara, pyOpenSci Advisory Council Member (ivan.ogasawara at gmail.com)

 ###  Why should I report code of conduct violations?